 Scholarships at the Art School at Laguna Gloria

 As one of the nation’s largest museum-affiliated art schools, The Contemporary Austin’s Art School remains a trusted resource for art education in our community, and demand for classes often exceeds capacity.
-In 2015, the Art School served more than 4,700 students through 500 classes in a diverse array of mediums, including ceramics, drawing, painting, sculpture, and printmaking.
+The Art School serves more than 4,800 students annually through over 500 classes in a diverse array of mediums, including ceramics, drawing, painting, sculpture, and printmaking.
 The Education Fund ensures access to the Art School by supporting scholarships and free art supplies for underserved members of our community.

-In 2015, The Contemporary Austin served more than 10,000 children through 750 exhibition tours for K-12 students from Central Texas, including Austin, Manor, Round Rock, Pflugerville, Del Valle, Hays, Llano, Canyon Lake, and Leander independent school districts, among others.
+Each year, The Contemporary Austin serves more than 7,800 children through tours for K-12 students from Central Texas, including Austin, Manor, Round Rock, Pflugerville, Del Valle, Hays, Llano, Canyon Lake, and Leander independent school districts, among others.
 Led by The Contemporary Austin’s extraordinary education staff and docent corps, tours include inspiring conversations in the galleries and an imaginative art-making component based on the art on view.
-Donations to the Education Fund will support significant staffing costs for the tours, as well as art supplies in the Art Lab, allowing the museum to continue to offer these tours.
+Donations to the Education Fund will support significant staffing costs for the tours, bus transportation, and art supplies in the Art Lab, allowing the museum to continue to offer these tours.